Monday, November 20, 2017

 from one of the PLI ticket booths.

 Looking at a color image of an original PLI porcelain advertising panel from a PLI ticket booth shows the dark red to be just that, a dark red.
 However, volunteer Tom Hughes had restored all the surviving Narcissus clerestory sash, and he was quite certain that the mahogany sash for the leaded stained glass windows in the clerestory was never painted.
 Tom surmises that none of the mahogany sashes was painted red.
-That instead, the combination of the natural color of the mahogany, coated with layers of varnish and or perhaps shellac, would appear to be a dark red.
+Instead, the combination of the natural color of the mahogany, coated with layers of varnish and perhaps shellac, would appear to be a dark red.
 The same might be said for all the mahogany "trim" components; all exterior doors, and sash of all the exterior windows?
 All of the original mahogany sashes for the arched clerestory windows were restored/repaired fifteen years ago or so.

 Interior Colors